mallond/node-red/README.md

 a JavaScript file that defines what the node does, and an html file that defines the node’s properties, edit dialog and help text.

+> When packaged as an npm module, a package.json file is used to pull it all together.

+- package.json
+- aModuleFile.js
+- anHtmlFile.html

+> you can create multiple NODES in different directories each haveing the same three files: package.json, aMdouleFile.js, anHtmlFile.html